 Now, going back to the cartoon affair between the Italians and the Americans, it is unknown how long Domeneghini spent in the UK to shoot La Rosa di Bagdad at Stratford Abbey Films, but it is well documented that the film material remained on the UK soil for more than 45 years after his departure, that is to say until the 1990s.

 And it is precisely by the time La Rosa di Bagdad was premiering at the Venice Film Festival in August 1949 that Walt Disney found himself in the UK to make Treasure Island whilst working remotely on Cinderella.

 Disney landed in the UK on 11 June 1949 and left on 29 August of the same year.

-Treasure Island’s film credits don’t mention Stratford Abbey Films, but the live-action adventure movie was also shot in Technicolor, and then again, the only place in the continent you could use for that in 1949 was Anson Dyer’s company in Stroud, which was just where all the film materials for La Rosa di Bagdad were being kept by the time Walt Disney checked in.
+Treasure Island’s film credits don’t mention Stratford Abbey Films, but Disney’s live-action adventure movie was also shot in Technicolor, and then again, the only place in the continent you could use for that in 1949 was Anson Dyer’s company in Stroud, which was just where the whole of La Rosa di Bagdad was being kept by the time Walt Disney checked in.

 Additionally, Stroud is just 32 miles away from Bristol, where many of the exterior scenes of Treasure Island were being filmed.